ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 And stakeholders are diverse: the customer (who is paying for the system), the users, the developers, ...
 I believe, sharing a crystal-clear vision with these stakeholders and getting buy-in from them, is necessary to create a successful system.

-Every system has an architecture, even when it's not formally defined.
+Every system has an architecture, even when it is not formally defined.
 The architecture of a system is typically described in an **Architectural Description**.
 The architectural description documents the system for the stakeholders and needs to make architectural decisions **explicit**.
 The goal of the architectural description is to help in understanding how the system will behave.